fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - Click on the blue *Turn off auto-renew* box

 # 6 Verification of Changes
-- You will see a page verifying that you have turned off auto-renew
+- You will now see a page verifying that you have turned off auto-renew
-- There will be a verificaiton of the date your subscription expires
+- The date your subscription expires will be underneath.
 - Click on the blue *Back to subscription* box

 # 7 Final Confirmation